semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 # Manually integrating Semgrep in various Continuous Integration providers

-Run Semgrep in your CI pipeline to scan your repository for code vulnerabilities and other issues.
+Run Semgrep in your Continuous Integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.

 There are two general steps to setting up Semgrep in your CI pipeline manually: